Month: April 2018

 Sonic Grade: D

-I don’t think mono works for this album, so we never carried this pressing, and we would have certainly not recommended it back in the days when we were selling Heavy Vinyl.
+I don’t think mono works for this album, so we never carried this pressing, and we certainly would not have recommended it back in the days when we were selling Heavy Vinyl (before 2007).

-To see our current selection of Hot Stamper pressings that we think sound better in stereo, click here.
+To see our current selection of Hot Stamper pressings that sound better in stereo, click here.

 The Doors – Energy and Raw Power Are Key